Y00sh00/panfam-media/video-elements/elements/text-box/README.md

-# Pilot Box
+# Text Box
-The `pilot-box` will render a nice expanding box animation with implants, boosters and their estimated cost.
+The `pilot-box` will render a nice expanding box animation for Text.

 ## Example
 ![example](assets/example.png)